xitu/gold-miner/TODO1/sliding-in-and-out-of-vue-js.md

     ```

 4. **Handling External Updates To Slot**
     We have one last thing that we need to handle: our multiselect is currently utilizing option elements passed in via a slot.
 If that set of options changes, we need to tell the multiselect to refresh itself, otherwise the new options don’t show up.
-Luckily, we have both an easy API for this in multiselect (the ’refresh' function and an obvious Vue hook to hook into) updated.
+Luckily, we have both an easy API for this in multiselect (the 'refresh' function and an obvious Vue hook to hook into) updated.
 Handling this last case is as simple as:

     ```
     updated() {